osrf/gazebo_tutorials/parallel/tutorial.md

 If you have a look to the results obtained for the pr2.
 You will see that threaded islands don’t help the single PR2 scenario since the complex PR2 model cannot be partitioned and solved simultaneously over several threads.

 Launch the other experiments and try to understand what is happening.
-Then review the [Gazebo parallel physics report](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf) to compare your thoughts
+Then review the [Gazebo-classic parallel physics report](http://gazebosim.org/assets/parallel_physics-1f40fad62e6878895798c9cb3261d92164a083c2fdbdb18a09d0891fafdc5230.pdf) to compare your thoughts